CIT presses CBP on the IEEPA refund gap: CAPE Phase 2 and the final-liquidation problem

 The current refund framework traces to three orders from Judge Eaton.

 On March 4, 2026, Eaton issued the initial Refund Order in Atmus Filtration, Inc. v.
-United States, directing CBP to liquidate unliquidated entries without IEEPA duties and to reliquidate liquidated entries that were not yet final.
+United States at the U.S. Court of International Trade, directing CBP to liquidate unliquidated entries without IEEPA duties and to reliquidate liquidated entries that were not yet final.
 The court framed the relief as running to "all importers of record" that paid IEEPA-based duties (Greenberg Traurig analysis), not only the named plaintiffs.

 The volumes are large.
 CBP's declaration to the CIT on May 11, 2026 reported 126,237 CAPE declarations submitted since launch, 15,123,221 individual entries accepted for IEEPA-duty removal, 8,338,081 entries already liquidated or reliquidated without IEEPA duties, and an anticipated refund and interest amount of approximately $35.46 billion on the reliquidated set.